 No matter where you get your images, videos, audio files, fonts, … really any kind of file(!) from, you should always check the license agreement to make sure you have permission to use it the way you want to.
 For instance, iStock’s licensing agreement says this (3d. of the iStock Content License Agreement): “No Use in Trademark or Logo.
 You may not use content as part of a trademark, design mark, tradename, business name, service mark, or logo.”

 Shutterstock (2h. of Shutterstock License Agreement): “You may not use any Visual Content (in whole or in part) as a trademark, service mark, logo, or other indication of origin, or as part thereof.”

 Are you using Canva?
 You might want to read their licensing a little more carefully to make sure you’re using the right licensing for your needs.
 In all cases, they also prohibit “use any of the Stock Media as part of a trade-mark, design-mark, trade-name, business name, service mark, or logo”.

 So what happened?

-So, what happened with Jill?
+So, what happened with Jane?
 According to the licensing agreement, her logo is in violation of copyright.
 She’s currently exploring options to resolve the situation, and we’re working together to get it all sorted out.

 It always frustrates me to see business owners taken advantage of by people who claim to be “professionals” in a given area when they’re not.
 Often, it’s the newest and smallest businesses that pay the highest price.
 They choose the most inexpensive option because they don’t have a bottomless checking account, but in the end they end up spending more than they would have if they’d worked with someone they could trust… and often, that trust comes via good reviews and referrals.
 If you know someone who is struggling with their brand or website, I’d be happy to talk with them.
 Let me know.